-The holdings of the Center for Legislative Archives are made available according to access rules set by the creator of the records.
+The holdings of the Center for Legislative Archives are made available according to access policies set by the creator of the records.
 The Center holds both open and closed records.
-It's important to know the rules of access before you plan your research visit to be sure the records that you are interested in accessing are available.
-Some open records must be screened for privacy or other restrictions before you can view them.
-We strongly recommend that you contact the Center at (202) 357-5350 or email@example.com before you plan your research visit.
+It is important to know the rules of access before planninig your research visit to be sure the records you are interested in accessing are available.
+Some open records must be screened for privacy or other restrictions before they can be viewed.
+We strongly recommend that you contact the Center at (202) 357-5350 or firstname.lastname@example.org before you plan your research visit.

 Note: The records of the legislative branch are not subject to the provisions of the Freedom of Information Act.

 Access Policy for the Records of the U.S. House of Representatives and U.S. Senate

 The House and Senate determine access policies for their own records.

 House Rule VII opens most House records when they are 30 years old.
 Records containing personal privacy, information closed by statute, and records of executive sessions are closed for 50 years.